This Sri Lanka 3 week itinerary is based on travel to Sri Lanka during July and August.

 Sri Lanka is the perfect place to explore if you’re looking for more than just sun and sand on your holidays.
 Tropical, incredibly diverse and super friendly this little country is perfect for adventuring families.
 Just a stone’s throw from the tip of southern India, here in Sri Lanka you can see incredible wildlife (on affordable safaris), surf world class waves and get a serious culture fix.
 Adventure family travel is easy in Sri Lanka – the Sri Lankan’s absolutely adore kids and the country feels very safe to travel around.

-We wanted our Sri Lankan itinerary to combine culture, wildlife and surf
+We wanted our Sri Lanka three week itinerary to combine culture, wildlife and surf …

 Sri Lanka 3 week itinerary

 Day 1 – Arriving in Sri Lanka – your first night

 If you’re not fussed about seeing the capital, Colombo, (which is supposedly underwhelming) head straight to the coastal city of Negombo from Bandaranaike airport It’s nearer the airport than Colombo and being on the coast is a much more relaxing place to recover from the long haul.